 The first issue was the site entrance, it would have to be relocated to comply with transportations visibility splays guidelines, relocating the site entrance would mean that a new section of internal roadway would have to be formed to service the cabins, due to the nature of the topography some sections of the proposed new roadway would have to be cut into the sloping field and the remaining sections would have to be filled.
 This would require us to carry out cut and fill calculations.
 Where 3 of the cabins were to be located, the hillside would have to cut in to and the front section would have to be filled to form part of the access road

 It was agreed that we would carry out an aerial survey to produce a point cloud, then from the point cloud we could locate the positions of the proposed cabins, knowing the locations then allowed us the calculate the cut and fill around their locations on the hillside, this then allowed us to indicate the new access road that would service the cabins through the uneven terrain of the fields back to the proposed new site entrance.
-With the positions of the cabins confirmed by the client and the route of the access road, we were able to calculate the cut and fill, sections of the land hard rock crops showing above ground level, after excavating some test holes over th cabin location and the access road route, we were able to confirm that the underlying rock practically ran the length of the access road.
+With the positions of the cabins confirmed by the client and the route of the access road, we were able to calculate the cut and fill, sections of the land had hard rock crops showing above ground level, after excavating some test holes over the cabin location and the access road route, we were able to confirm that the underlying rock practically ran the length of the access road.
 Using the rock to their advantage, allowed the client to put together a more accurate budget cost based on the cut and fill calculations that we provided.

-With one aerial survey we were able to provide the clients valuable data to allow them to have a clearer view on the works required with the groundworks stage, the groundworks stage is a vital stage that has to be assessed accurately because of its unknown nature and could lead to huge chunks of the over all budget being spent unnecessarily due to lack of initial site investigation works.
+With one aerial survey we were able to provide the clients valuable data to allow them to have a clearer view on the works required with the groundworks stage, the groundworks stage is a vital stage that has to be assessed accurately because of its unknown nature and could lead to huge chunks of the budget being spent unnecessarily due to lack of initial site investigation works.

 The engineers that were appointed by the client also assessed the site for drainage, from the topography mapping that we provided they produced a site drainage layout for both the rainwater run off and the foul treatment plant and associated drainage lines to and from the treatment plan